ImmortalProgrammer/iWeatherify/README.md

 Open [http://localhost:8080](http://localhost:8080).

 ## Build for deploying

 Note:
-* After building, you can the upload `dist` folder to cheshire using scp.
+* After building, you can the upload `dist` folder to the appropriate location

+* Make sure you have the backend folder with all the php files in the directory where you put the dist folder

+* Also, make sure you have an empty uploads folder with the appropriate permissions to allow for the website to put images into these folders

 * If you're trying this on cheshire, make sure you move the files out of the dist folder one directory up, so ../ otherwise it will not work!